 While the stew is cooking, add the barley to 2 cups water in a medium pot.
 Bring it to a boil then reduce the heat to medium and simmer for 10 minutes or until tender.
 Strain the excess liquid.
 Add the barley to the stew and continue to cook for at least 10 more minutes, preferably up to an hour.
 The longer it cooks, the more tender the beef and the more flavor the stew will have.
 Add salt and pepper to taste.

-- 2 1/2 pounds Certified Angus Beef® sirloin tip cut into 3/4 inch cubes
+- 2 1/2 pounds beef sirloin tip (I used Certified Angus Beef) cut into 3/4 inch cubes

-- 1 pound crimini or button mushrooms cleaned and quartered
+- 1 pound cremini or button mushrooms cleaned and quartered

 - 2 cups fresh spinach chopped